 The results of the training event informed and guided the final documentation of the target groups needs and was the basis of the subsequent piloting.

 Piloting in Viksjöfors

-Emil Skogh and Katarzyna Pawlak will work with the 10 steps in the Curriculum piloting on Tuesdays and Wednesdays in spring term 2020.
-Nathan Duszny will cooperate with Emil when returning to Sweden in March.
+Emil Skogh and Katarzyna Pawlak worked with the 10 steps in the Curriculum piloting on Tuesdays and Wednesdays in early spring term 2020.
+Emil continued in May.
+Helena recorded the work.

 Here is Elias’ PM with the 10 steps: COVENTRY FINAL_new

 Here are films from the Viksjöfors School piloting.

 The Swedish Curriculum suggests the involvement of Music/rhythm in many subjects: